 Appalachian now offers a Bachelor of Science degree in chemistry with a concentration is biochemistry.
-This is the Department of Chemistry's most popular concentration, and it is designed for students who wish to use a chemistry background as preparation for graduate or professional schools such as medical, pharmacy, physician assistant or dental school.
+This is the Department of Chemistry and Fermentation Sciences' most popular concentration, and it is designed for students who wish to use a chemistry background as preparation for graduate or professional schools such as medical, pharmacy, physician assistant or dental school.
 Laboratory research opportunities are available with a faculty mentor to further enhance students’ readiness.

 Employment: In general, many chemistry majors go directly into jobs in industry or government, with employers including GlaxoSmithKline, Exela, the Environmental Protection Agency, National Institute of Health, and the FBI.

 Graduate School: Many graduates of this degree go to medical school, pharmacy school, PhD or other professional post-baccalaureate degree program.
 Recent destinations include Duke University, University of Virginia, University of Colorado, University of California Irvine, Virginia Tech, N.C.
 State, University of Michigan, University of Charleston, UNC-Chapel Hill and Wake Forest University.

 Students in this concentration get a minor in biology or double major in chemistry and biology.

 Forensic Science Club – for students interested in forensic science, computer forensics, toxicology or a career in law enforcement.

 Appalachian Chemical Society – the campus chapter of the American Chemical Society.

 Health Professions Club - a resource for any students interested in health professions.
 The club hosts three large group meetings each semester and has 10 career-specific special interest groups that meet five times each semester to provide opportunities for students interested in a specific profession.